keeto/jask/README.md

 Using Jask
 ----------

-When run, Jask looks for a `taskfile` in the current directory.
-If you want to set the taskfile to read, use `-t=filename` or `--taskfile=filename`.
+When run, Jask looks for a `taskfile.js` file in the current directory.
+If you want to set the taskfile to read, use `-t=filename` or `--taskfile=filename` (omit the '.js' when specifying the taskfile).
 To run a specific task, you put in the task's namespace, then the taskname then arguments, if any:

 	$ jask [-t=taskfile] namespace:task arguments